 Copenhagen is one of the prettiest seaside cities and as classic as Nordic cities come.
 Nyhaven, the collection of colourful houses by the sea, is one of Europe’s most photographed spots and for good reason – it looks too beautiful to be real!
 However there is much more of this city to discover when you venture in to the city streets – castles, whimsical gardens and Danish pastries are just the beginning.

 16. Stockholm, Sweden

 When I visited Stockholm for the first time I knew it wouldn’t be the last.
 The capital of Sweden is so charming and quaint that you’d be forgiven for forgetting this is a city of almost one million inhabitants.
 The city encompasses 14 islands and thus much of it is surrounded by water – connected by bridges and illuminating effortlessly in the setting sun.

 17. Tallinn, Estonia

 Tallinn is Europe’s fairytale town: the one and only city where you simple cannot, at any turn within the Old Town Walls, be surrounded by what feels like magic.
 There’s an original chemist selling unicorn dust, for a start.

 18. Alesund, Norway

 When you hear people talk of the prettiest city in Norway you never really hear them say Alesund.
 I’m changing that.
-Having had Bergen on my bucket list for quite some time, I was surprised to see the incredible Art Deco architecture of Alesund and stunned that I had not stumbled upon it sooner.
+Having had Bergen on my bucket list for quite some time, I was surprised to see the incredible Art Nouveau architecture of Alesund.
+And quite frankly, I was stunned that I had not stumbled upon it sooner.
 Having rebuilt after a fire in 1904, the city has managed to retain its authenticity and charm with ease.